16EAGLE/getSpatialData/README.md

 * `set_login_CopHub` – define your Copernicus Open Access login credentials once for the present R session to be able to call each `getSentinel*` function without defining login arguments each time you use them.
 * `set_archive` – define a `getSpatialData` archive directory to which all `*_data` functions will download data.
+* `set_aoi` - define an AOI as sf, sp or matrix object for the running session that can be used by all query functions.
+* `view_aoi` - display the session AOI in an interactive `mapview`/`leaflet` map viewer.

 ### Manuals